rng-guy/NFSMWBartender/README.txt

  4) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".

 AFTER INSTALLING Bartender:
- 1) • check out its configuration (.ini) files in the "scripts\BartenderSettings" folder, and
+ 1) • check out its configuration (.ini) files in the "scripts\BartenderSettings" folder; and
- 2) • see the "APPENDIX.txt" file should you encounter any issues or want more feature details.
+ 2) • if you encounter any issues or want more feature details, see the "APPENDIX.txt" file.

 To UNINSTALL Bartender, remove its files from your game's "scripts" folder.
 There is no need to remove the optional missing textures, as the game won't ever use them without Bartender.